 cost of goods sold for makers

-how do i keep track of cost of goods sold?
+How do I keep track of cost of goods sold?

 I personally believe that tracking COGS on a per product basis is the best way to handle a handmade biz.
 Why?
 Because it’s important to know how much your products cost you to make.
 If you know how much a product cost you to create, then you can price it more accurately.
 That means you can better ensure that your biz is actually covering costs and making a profit.
 For more about pricing for a profit, see my article here.